noprompt/lein-garden/README.md

 and behold as your stylesheet is automatically recompiled on save.

-## Chapter 3
+### Chapter 3

 Now you might want stylesheets to always compile whenever starting your program with leiningen.
 Add this to your `project.clj`

 ```:hooks [leiningen.garden]```

-You might not want your stylesheets to compile beforetest-runs.
+You might not want your stylesheets to compile before test-runs.
 Perhaps what you really wanted, is to compile stylesheets before creating a jar.
 You can use profiles to do this.